 TACA NEWS: MAGAZINE MENTIONS

+The September 2010 issue (Vol 26, No 11) of Family Tree Magazine included 'A poignant story from postcards', a hidden-lives-revealed-type article focusing on an army family by Clare Gibson.
+'Married quarters: then and now', an overview of quartering history by Clare Gibson, featuring images from TACA's picture collection, appeared in the Winter 2009 issue (Journal 77) of the AFF Families Journal (the official magazine of the Army Families Federation).
+Family History Monthly magazine's September 2009 issue (Issue 173) featured TACA in a piece, by Clare Gibson, on how to trace army children entitled 'Following the Drum'.
 The September 2008 issue (Issue 73) of the National Archives' Ancestors magazine included an article ('Minors on the March', by Clare Gibson) that explored how army children fared during the Napoleonic Wars.
 The 'Reconnaissance Report' section of the August 2008 issue (No 16) of Britain at War magazine focused on TACA, while BBC Who Do You Think You Are?
-Magazine listed the Army Children Archive (TACA) among its best websites for researching army ancestors in its May 2008 issue (Issue 9).
+Magazine listed The Army Children Archive (TACA) among its best websites for researching army ancestors in its May 2008 issue (Issue 9).
 TACA had already featured in BBC Who Do You Think You Are?
-Magazine (February 2008, Issue 5), as well as in Family Tree Magazine (February 2008), Family History Monthly (January 2008, No 132), Practical Family History (January 2008, No 121), Military Illustrated (January 2008, No 236) and the AFF Families Journal (the official magazine of the Army Families Federation, Spring 2008, Issue 70), all British publications.
+Magazine (February 2008, Issue 5), as well as in Family Tree Magazine (February 2008), Family History Monthly (January 2008, No 132), Practical Family History (January 2008, No 121), Military Illustrated (January 2008, No 236) and the AFF Families Journal (Spring 2008, Issue 70), all British publications.